acidprime/puppetlabs-cloudbox/README.md

 ### Copying iso to thumb drive
 While you can use dd via vmware's usb bridge, I suggest copying "cloudbox.iso" to your mac and using dd natively there.
 `diskutil unmount /Volumes/cloudbox`
-`dd if=/tmp/cloudbox.iso of=/dev/disk4 bs=1m`
+`dd if=/tmp/cloudbox.iso of=/dev/diskX bs=1m`

 ### Imaging the cloudbox
 Ensure ethernet is plugged into a system that supports dhcp ( such as internet sharing off of your laptop).
 Internet access is required for the intial install.
 1. [Boot system with the option/alt key held down.](http://support.apple.com/kb/HT1310)
 2. Plug the imaged thumbdrive ( can be done before this step )
 3. An orange USB logo with the name "Windows" should appear
 4. Using the arrow keys or mouse select this icon with return key.
 5. Machine will automatically begin installation after booting from thumb drive
 6. Machine will reboot and configure puppet master & openstack (internet access required).
-7. You can login (root/puppet) now and continue with classroom setup
+7. You can login (root/puppet) now and continue with [classroom setup](https://github.com/acidprime/puppetlabs-cloudbox#classroom-setup)

 # Classroom setup
 These instructions cover using a cloudbox in class